-Students will be required to complete all these modules in the first instance, though additional modules may be added in the future to accommodate future programme growth and offer a broader learning experience.
+You will complete all these modules, though additional modules may be added in the future to accommodate programme growth and offer a broader learning experience.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 We strive to make reading materials available digitally within licensing agreements.
 When this is not possible, you may have to obtain some key texts yourself.
 You'll be issued reading lists in advance of each term.

 UK-based students are encouraged to make use of the SCONUL Access scheme which allows the borrowing of reading materials from other libraries belonging to the scheme.

 The optional residential weekends at York are free of charge to attend but you should expect to pay for food, accommodation and travel, which will vary in price depending on your location and the standard of accommodation you choose to book.

 UK/EU or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 You will study online for an average of 20 hours per week.
 Our supportive staff will guide you through a well-structured syllabus that encourages discussion and informed argument.